Marrakech, Ouarazazate, Sahara Desert, Ait Benhaddou, Essaouira, Essaouira, Marrakech

 Day 1: Marrakech

 Welcome to Morocco!
-Following your transfer from the airport to our joining hotel in the heart of Marrakech, make the most of your first day and explore the souks and Djemaa El Fna (the legendary main square).
-Be sure to be at the hotel for the pre-departure meeting at 6pm where you will meet your fellow travellers.
+Following your transfer from the airport to our joining hotel you can relax by the hotel pool before the pre-departure meeting at 18.00 where you will meet your Tour guide and fellow travellers.
 (D)